nechry/SpaceWars/README.md

 # SpaceWars
-Game for TTGO T-Watch
+Game for TTGO T-Display

-Here is my game that i created for LilyGO TTGO T-Display developement board, But it can be played on any ESP32 based board and tft display.
+Here is my game that i created for LilyGO TTGO T-Display development board, But it can be played on any ESP32 based board and tft display.
 Used library for TFT Display is https://github.com/Bodmer/TFT_eSPI

 Here is video about this game